scottdillon1/Virtual_SCP_Academy/SAC/SAC-Story-Part2.md

 ![](.//media/image33.png)

-e)  Delete the second lane, located on the right-hand side of the
+:point_right:  Delete the second lane, located on the right-hand side of the screen.
-    screen.
 Click on the header of the lane and an the selector appears (circle with three dots).

 ![](.//media/image34.png)

-f)  Insert a new chart.
+:point_right:  Insert a new chart.
 Change the chart to a numeric point.
-Insert
-    Average Number of Days.
+Insert Average Number of Days.
 You will notice that once you select insert chart, SAC does this for you.
 You don't need to use your mouse.

 ![](.//media/image35.png)